 Admission is free, although there is a small charge for a time slot for the underground tour on weekends and school holidays.
 Groups of 10 or more must book in advance for the underground tour.
 There is a canteen, seasonal coffee shop and a gift shop.
 The museum and underground tour are accessible to wheelchair users.

 Lunch can be at Big Pit National Coal Museum or you can include a visit to the market town of Abergavenny, home to the famous Abergavenny Food Festival that takes place in September each year.
 There are lots of independent shops and lunch options.
 The Abergavenny Market Hall holds markets and fairs most days including the general market and flea market.
 Abergavenny Museum and Castle is set within the grounds of a ruinous Norman Castle.
 Displays depict the history of this fascinating town.
 Admission is free.
 Coach parking is available in the bus station.
+There is also an option to visit St Mary's Priory Church and Tithe Barn which is just next door to the bus station.
+Groups are split into two groups, one to visit the Priory, the other to view the Tudor exhibition in the Tithe Barn.
+Both groups would then carousel, followed by an optional welcome Fairtrade Tea, Coffee & Cake.

 Just 10 miles (16 km) from Abergavenny is the medieval Raglan Castle, known as the grandest castle ever built by Welshmen.
 It is still formidable, there’s The Great Tower which is surrounded by a moat, two other impressive towers and the newly-restored undercroft, with great views of the countryside.
 There is a gift shop and coach parking.
 Travel Trade rates are available via Cadw’s Tour Operator Scheme.